Stephen Lawrence (politician)

-Stephen Lawrence is an Australian barrister and Labor Party politician who is currently serving as a member of the New South Wales Legislative Council.
-He previously served as the mayor of the Dubbo Regional Council.
+Stephen Lawrence is an Australian barrister and politician who is currently serving as a member of the New South Wales Legislative Council for the Labor Party He previously served as the mayor of the Dubbo Regional Council.
 He also co-hosts Australian legal podcast "The Wigs", with Jim Minns, Emmanuel Kerkysharian and Felicity Graham.

 Early life

 Lawrence was born in Griffith, New South Wales in 1975 to a family of five children.
-He attended St Joseph's College, Hunters Hill for years 11 and 12 and received a Bachelor of Arts from the University of Sydney and a Bachelor of Laws and Masters of Laws from the Australian National University.
+He attended St Joseph's College, Hunters Hill for years 11 and 12 and received a Bachelor of Arts from the University of Sydney and a Bachelor of Laws and Master of Laws from the Australian National University.

 Career

 Legal

 Lawrence has been a lawyer since 2001 specialising in criminal and administrative law.
 He was a specialist family violence and sexual assault prosecutor in Canberra, Australia.
 He has specialised in transitional justice, having been a public defender in the Solomon Islands as part of the Regional Assistance Mission to Solomon Islands and an Australia Government Justice Advisor in Afghanistan where he assisted in the trials of Taliban detainees.
 He has also been involved in criminal defence work in Nauru and the Occupied Palestinian Territories.

 Lawrence moved to Dubbo in 2010 to work as a solicitor at the Aboriginal Legal Service, where he appeared in Bugmy v The Queen [2013] HCA 37, a significant case on sentencing socially disadvantaged Aboriginal offenders.

 Lawrence worked as a barrister from 2015 until he was elected to the NSW parliament in 2023.

 He was involved in a range of high profile cases as a barrister including Alexander v Minister for Home Affairs [2022] HCA 19 in which the High Court struck down federal citizenship stripping laws and Raul Bassi v Commissioner of Police (NSW) [2020] NSWCA 109 in which the NSW Court of Appeal authorised a large Black Lives Matter protest minutes before it was due to commence.
 He was also one of a team of Australian lawyers who appeared in the long running Nauru 19 litigation in Nauru.